flaneurette/Automated-Server-Backup/README.md

 - GPG for Windows ([https://www.gpg4win.org/](https://gpg4win.org))
 - Kleopatra (included in gpg4win)

-In possible, always download the required executables from the official channel.
+If possible, always download the required executables from the official channel.
 I added the executables inside the backup folder as a private backup, including the signatures.
 All official executables can be found here:

 https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html